-Importing Device Keys is available as part of the NitroGuard IPS and/or NitroView Receiver registration process to the ESM crypto module.
+Importing Device keys is available as part of the (device) registration/licensing process.
+Each IPS must register with an ESMRCV before communications can begin between the devices.
 This registration is performed by exchanging 'key' information.
-A unique key is assigned to a NitroGuard IPS and/or NitroView Receiver for the purpose of identifying it as a valid device.
-Keying the device enables the ESM to communicate with the NitroGuard IPS and/or NitroView Receiver and ensures added security by ignoring all outside sources of communication.
+A unique key is assigned to a device for the purpose of identifying a 'valid' device to be registered.
+Once an IPS is added, it is very important to key the device.
+Keying (licensing) the device enables the ESMRCV to communicate with the IPS and ensures added security by ignoring all outside sources of communication.

-Note: A key exported from a non-FIPS device cannot be imported to a device operating in

-FIPS mode, nor can a key exported from a FIPS device be imported to a non-FIPS device.
+Note: A key exported from a non-FIPS device cannot be imported to a device operating in FIPS mode, nor can a key exported from a FIPS device be imported to a non-FIPS device.
 If you attempt to perform this action when you are adding a device to the system, the "The file is invalid" error will appear.